aaronw2/raspberry-pi-spi-programmer/README.md

+Note that there are some issues with this programmer.
+I suggest moving to raspberry-pi-spi-programmer2 instead.
+No more development will happen for this.

 SOIC-8 and SOIC-16 SPI Flash Programmer for Raspberry PI

 This hat allows the Raspberry PI to program both SOIC-8 and SOIC-16 SPI